-In 2015, tuition for full-time students at University of Hawaii at Hilo was $7,344 a year for in-state students and $20,304 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at University of Hawaii at Hilo was $7,344 a year for in-state students and $20,304 a year for out-of-state students.

-University of Hawaii at Hilo is a public, state institution, so it offers a reduced tuition rate of $7,344 for in-state students who attend full-time.
-For students who are not considered Hawaii-residents, out-of-state tuition is $20,304 a year.
+University of Hawaii at Hilo is a public, state institution, which means it offers a reduced tuition rate of $7,344 for in-state students who attend full-time.
+For non-Hawaii residents, out-of-state tuition is $20,304 a year.

 UH at Hilo has the same tuition for international students as for those from out of state.

-International students at University of Hawaii at Hilo can expect to pay around $20,304 per year, before any scholarships or financial aid.
+International students at University of Hawaii at Hilo can expect to pay around $20,304 per year, before any scholarships, grants or other financial aid.